ximtech/Vector/README.md

 # Vector
 **STM32** lightweight implementation of Vector array.\
-The Vector is a resizable array.
-It is like an array, but there is no size limit.
+Vectors are sequence containers representing arrays that can change in size.

 ## Difference between vector and array
-An array follows static approach, means its size cannot be changed during run time while vector implements dynamic array means it automatically resizes itself when appending elements.
+An array follows static approach, means its size cannot be changed during run time.
+While vector implements dynamic array, means it automatically resizes itself when appending elements.

 ### Features
-- Specially designed for embedded applications
+- Specifically designed for embedded applications
-- Automatic array size reduction / enlargement
+- Automatic array size reduction/enlargement
-- Easy to user and add to project
+- Easy to use and add to the project
-- Fast element get and add
+- Performance optimized
 - Element insert in the middle
 - Low memory consumption

 ### Trade-offs
 - Mostly static Vector data type, can't be changed at runtime
-- Not tested in multi thread applications
+- Not tested in multi-threaded applications

 ### Usage
 Example of usage: